-In a large mixing bowl or stand mixer, add one stick (½ cup), softened butter, two eggs, ¼ cup milk, one cup brown sugar, one teaspoon vanilla.
+In a large mixing bowl or stand mixer, add one stick (½ cup), softened butter, two eggs, ¼ cup milk, one cup of brown sugar, and one teaspoon vanilla.
 Beat until creamy.

-In a separate bowl, combine two cups flour, two teaspoon baking powder, one teaspoon salt, ½ teaspoon cinnamon, and ¼ - ½ teaspoon nutmeg.
+In a separate bowl, combine 2 cups flour, 2 teaspoons baking powder, 1 teaspoon salt, ½ teaspoon cinnamon, and ¼ - ½ teaspoon nutmeg.

-Mix topping with two tablespoons butter, four tablespoons brown sugar, three tablespoons flour, and ¼ teaspoon cinnamon.
+Mix topping with 2 tablespoons butter, 4 tablespoons brown sugar, 3 tablespoons flour, and ¼ teaspoon cinnamon.

 Slowly combine dry ingredients into the wet ingredients.
 Then add in shredded apple and mix.